AxTulti/JWT-Auth-API/README.md

 ## How does this API work?

-This API uses JWTs for authentication, we use two types of tokens the &quot;refresh tokens&quot;, and the &quot;action tokens&quot;.
+This API uses JWTs for authentication, we use two types of tokens the ";refresh tokens";, and the ";action tokens";.

 ### **Refresh Token**